tahoeschrader/fushigi-bunpo/backend/README.md

-# Fushigi Backend
+# backend

-## Notes

 FastAPI based API for storing and querying user submitted Japanese journal entries.

-Current logic is user based, with an eye towards future social networking aspects such as
+Current logic is user based, with an eye towards future social networking aspects such as:

 - reading other users journals
 - commenting
-- creating a friend, group, or subscribed user network
+- creating a friend, group, or subscribed user network (?)